Transitioning to an Online Only Piano Studio

 Studio Perfectly Tailored for High Quality Online Learning

-At the time, I was pivoting to provide continuity of tuition during the expected lockdown, and expected that most of my students would revert to in-person lessons as soon as it was safe to do so.
-Many did, but a reasonable number liked the flexibility and benefits of online learning, and having made the change, continued with online lessons.
+After the Covid disruptions began to settle down, I expected that most of my students who were doing online lessons out of necessity, would revert back to in-person as soon as it was safe to do so.
+Many did, but a large number liked the flexibility of online lessons and the ease and comfort of learning in their own home.
+Having made the change, they decided to stick with it.

 One of my biggest concerns when I first started teaching online was how I was going to be able to successfully address and correct any problems with technique a student might have.
 After all, this is the primary criticism of online learning; the inability to physically touch and manipulate a student to help guide them through any technical difficulties.